flenniken/collections/docs/request-logging.md

 # CloudFront Fields

-The following command displays the 39 Cloudfront log fields and their values from the last request.
+Each line of the cloud front log contains 39 spaces separated fields.
+The following command shows the fields for the first line with the name on the left and the value on the right:

 ~~~
 # from container